Redcar and Cleveland

-Redcar and Cleveland is a borough with unitary authority status in North Yorkshire, England.
+Redcar and Cleveland is a unitary authority area with borough status in the ceremonial county of North Yorkshire, England.
+Its council has been a unitary authority since 1996.

+The borough was created in 1974 as Langbaurgh, and was one of four boroughs in the non-metropolitan county of Cleveland.
+It was renamed Langbaurgh-on-Tees in 1988, and given its present name when Cleveland was abolished in 1996; the borough was made a unitary authority in the same year.
+Redcar and Cleveland is part of the Tees Valley combined authority, which also includes the boroughs of Darlington, Middlesbrough, Hartlepool and Stockton-on-Tees; the latter three were also formerly in Cleveland County.

 Its main settlement is the town of Redcar.
-Other notable towns include South Bank, Eston, Brotton, Guisborough, Greater Eston, Loftus, Saltburn and Skelton.
-The borough had a population of 135,200 in 2011.
+Other notable towns and villages include South Bank, Eston, Brotton, Guisborough, Greater Eston, Loftus, Saltburn-by-the-Sea and Skelton.

-It is a part of the Tees Valley mayoralty: the current Tees Valley Mayor is Ben Houchen.
-The current Redcar and Cleveland Mayor is Councillor Stuart Smith.
-The borough is represented in Parliament by Jacob Young (Conservative Party) for the Redcar constituency, and by Simon Clarke (Conservative Party) for the Middlesbrough South and East Cleveland constituency.

 History

 The district was created in 1974 as the borough of Langbaurgh, one of four districts of the new non-metropolitan county of Cleveland.
-It was formed from the Coatham, Kirkleatham, Ormesby, Redcar and South Bank wards of the County Borough of Teesside, along with Guisborough, Loftus, Saltburn and Marske-by-the-Sea, Eston Grange and Skelton and Brotton urban districts, from the North Riding of Yorkshire.
+It was formed from the Coatham, Eston Grange, Kirkleatham, Ormesby, Redcar and South Bank wards of the County Borough of Teesside, along with Guisborough, Loftus, Saltburn and Marske-by-the-Sea and Skelton and Brotton urban districts, from the North Riding of Yorkshire.
 The borough was named after the ancient Langbaurgh wapentake of Yorkshire.
 On 1 January 1988 the borough was renamed Langbaurgh-on-Tees.

 Cleveland County was abolished on 1 April 1996, with its districts becoming unitary authority areas.
 At this time Langbaurgh-on-Tees was renamed Redcar and Cleveland.
-Cleveland County was a two-tier local authority, with the county council being superior to its four districts, of which Langbaurgh-on-Tees was one.
-Upon becoming a unitary authority, Langbaurgh-on-Tees (renamed Redcar and Cleveland) acquired all the full rights and duties as a county, whilst retaining the same boundaries as before.
+Upon becoming a unitary authority, Langbaurgh-on-Tees Borough Council was renamed Redcar and Cleveland Borough Council and acquired all the full rights and duties as a county, whilst retaining the same boundaries as before.

-Civic Centre

-Redcar and Cleveland Civic Centre is in the Leisure and Community Heart, in Redcar.
-The centre was opened in 2014 at a cost of £31 million.
-It contains civic and business facilities including a council chamber, mayor's parlour, register services, meeting rooms, 44 business units, as well as sport and leisure facilities.

-It replaces the previous civic centre in Teesville, which was demolished in 2012.
-Civic facilities were relocated, Inspire 2 Learn, formerly the Eston City Learning Centre, also in Teesville.
-The Mayor's office was temporarily relocated to Kirkleatham Museum, before also moving to Redcar.
-The council also has offices in Redcar at Kirkleatham Street and in Guisborough.

-The old town hall closure also provided an environmental boost as it was the authority's worst-performing building for carbon dioxide emissions.
+Demographics

+The borough had a population of 135,200 in 2011.